maysasaad/Phase_1_Project/README.md

 ### Conclusions
 This analysis leads to three recommendations for helping Microsoft company to understand the process of producing movies and the factors are affected thier profets.

-1.Better prediction of the movie's genres that are likely have gain more profets.
+1.Better prediction of the movie's genres .
 This modeling could predict which movie's genre gets highest rate. where is the highest rate means more profits on the box office.

 2.The budget needed to produce a sucssussful movie.